Russia attacks Ukraine. Putin warns against military response.

 “The people of Ukraine and the government of Ukraine want peace,” Mr. Zelenskyy said in an emotional overnight address, speaking in Russian in a direct appeal to Russian citizens.

-Mr. Zelenskyy said he asked to arrange a call with Putin late Wednesday, but the Kremlin did not respond.
+Mr. Zelenskyy said he asked to arrange a call with Mr. Putin late Wednesday, but the Kremlin did not respond.

 The attack began even as the U.N.
 Security Council was meeting to hold off an invasion.
-Members still unaware of Putin’s announcement of the operation appealed to him to stand down.
+Members still unaware of Mr. Putin’s announcement of the operation appealed to him to stand down.
 U.N.
-Secretary-General Antonio Guterres opened the emergency meeting, telling Putin: “Give peace a chance.”
+Secretary-General Antonio Guterres opened the emergency meeting, telling Mr. Putin: “Give peace a chance.”

 European Council President Charles Michel and European Commission President Ursula von der Leyen later promised to hold the Kremlin accountable.